There isn’t just one style of hair color or shade; there are several variations that complement various skin tones and natural hair tones.

 What is the most popular blonde hair color?

-There’s an explanation why blonde hair is associated with flawless elegance.
+As I’ve mentioned above, blonde hair is associated with flawless elegance.
 The shades of the hue wheel’s blonde range are a simple way to feel lighter, get in the mood for spring, or just give yourself a makeover.
 Some of the most popular blonde hair colors are: Natural Blonde, Light Blonde, Pearl Blonde, Buttery Blonde, Beige Blonde, Golden Blonde, Bronde, Ash Blonde, Honey Blonde, and Dark Blonde.